Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Methods

 \subsection{Tissue relaxation after a laser ablation}

-After the ablation, nearby tissue relaxes to the new mechanical equilibrium.
-However, beyond $2$ minutes after the ablation we observed additional motion of the tissue which we interpret as the onset of the would healing response in the tissue.
-In this study, we are interested in the stress released by the ablation in the tissue, not the wound healing process, and therefore we limit our analysis to times up to $2$ minutes after the laser ablation.
+After the ablation, nearby tissue relaxes to a new mechanical equilibrium.
+In Experiment 1 reported in the main text, we estimate equilibrium to be reached after about $30s$ after ablation, when the tissue does not visibly evolve any more.
+However, this equilibrium state is not permanent, as at about $1$ minute after the ablation, we observe additional motion of the tissue, which we interpret as the onset of the wound-healing response.
+In this work, we are interested in the stress response to the ablation, not the wound-healing process, and therefore we limit our analysis to times below $1$ minute after the laser ablation.
+Note that in Experiments 2-4, reported in detail in SI, the additional patterns appear to emerge earlier and we could not extract as clear an intermediate regime as in Experiment 1.
+However, even in these experiments the profiles of strain observed during the relaxation are consistent with the linear elastic theory, thereby further strengthening our results from Experiment 1.